 1. Vada Chennai (2018)

 A tale of criminal activities narrated in a non-linear pattern over the span of more than two decades is the perfect recipe for a crime drama.
 Vetrimaaran’s narrative takes the viewers on a journey lasting nearly a hundred and sixty-four hours.
 It introduces them to the world of guilt, regret, and vital decisions leading to loyalty turned into betrayal.
-The protagonist of the film Anbu (Dhanush) is an expert carrom player but his life gets entwined into the world of crime.
-He gets pulled into the vortex so deeply that penitence alludes to him after a point in time.
+The protagonist of the film Anbu (Dhanush) is an expert carrom player, but his life gets entwined in the world of crime.
+He gets pulled into the vortex so deeply that penitence eludes him after a point in time.

 Related Read to Vetrimaaran Films: Top Tamil Movies of 2018 and Where To Watch Them